John Gunther: Life

 Gunther was born in 1901 in the Lakeview district of Chicago and grew up on the North Side of the city.
-He was the first child of a German-American family: his father was Eugene Guenther, a traveling salesman, and his mother was Lizette Schoeninger Guenther.
+He was the first child of a German-American family: his father was Eugene Guenther, a traveling salesman; his mother Lizette Schoeninger Guenther.

 During World War I, the family changed the spelling of its name from Guenther to Gunther to avoid having an obviously-German name.

 In 1922, he was awarded a Bachelor of Philosophy from the University of Chicago, where he was literary editor of the student paper.

 He worked briefly in the city as a reporter for the Chicago Daily News, but he soon moved to Europe to be a correspondent with the Daily News London bureau, where he covered Europe, the Balkans, and the Middle East.

 Gunther met Frances Fineman in London in 1925 and the two were married in 1927.
 Until 1936, they worked together (Frances as a foreign correspondent for London's News Chronicle) throughout Europe.
 Gunther wrote, "I was at one time or another in charge of Daily News offices in London, Berlin, Vienna, Moscow, Rome, and Paris, and I also visited Poland, Spain, the Balkans, and Scandinavia.
 I have worked in every European country except Portugal.
 I saw at first hand the whole extraordinary panorama of Europe from 1924 to 1936."
 In Vienna, Gunther worked alongside a group of English-speaking central European correspondents that included Marcel Fodor, Dorothy Thompson, Robert Best, and George Eric Rowe Gedye.